thydominik/Dissipative-Lindbladian-Evolution/README.md

 initialize an N qubit state as a structure from the density input provided.
 This is the most important part of the code, every gate, dissipator, mesurement acts on this object.

 ### quantum_state_methods
 This folder contains the main methods that can be applied to the quantum system.
-The example files demonstraits how these work in detail.
+The example files demonstrait how these work in detail.
 ```
 QStateActDissipator.m
 QStateActGate.m